aleccrowell/PIRS/README.md

 PIRS: Prediction Interval Ranking Score
 =======================================

 PIRS provides a means for identifying constitutive expression from time series data.
 The software was designed for transcriptomic or proteomic data, but can be applied to any quantitative time series data.
-There is only one class rank, which performs the ranking.
+There are two classes rank, which performs the ranking and simulations which provides utilities for simulating data and benchmarking.

 ----------
 Motivation